top of page

 MISSION

 Welcome to the Sustainability Office!
 Our mission is to challenge and empower Dartmouth College and our students to take on the human and environmental problems of a rapidly changing planet.
-We do this via hands-on learning, building inclusive community, supporting research and teaching, and transforming campus operations.
+We do this via applied learning, building an inclusive community, supporting teaching and scholarship, and transforming campus operations.

 VISION